sareenv/Restaurant-API/README.md

 # Restaurants Managment Microservice
 This repository contains resturant managment system project for 340CT Software Quality and Process Managment.
+The project is developed in the Node.js and follows the modern asynchronous approch rather and avoid the situation of callback hell.

 # Following Concepts were used in the development of the project.
 <ol>